Groom’s Guide on How to Write Your Own Vows

 Half-time (the meat and potatoes)

 State why you intend to marry and what marriage means to you.
 This would be the time to use any poetic skills you may have.
 It might also be an appropriate time to include a story that illustrates your love for the bride.
+Make specific promises to your partner.
+These can be serious, funny, or a mix of both.

 Example — As husband and wife, I know we’ll be able to accomplish anything and overcome any challenges that stand in our way.
 From the moment I met you in college, I knew you were the one I was meant to spend the rest of my life with.
 As we began to date and get to know each other even better, these thoughts were confirmed.
 I have never doubted my love for you; in fact, it has grown stronger every day.